COVID Survival Plan for the UK Wedding Industry

 Just when the first shoots of recovery were sprouting, new guidelines announced in September reduced the number of people allowed to attend weddings from 30 to 15.

-That thrust the industry back into an enforced hibernation that is threatening the survival of many of the 139,000 businesses that operate in this industry.
+That thrust the industry back into an enforced hibernation that is threatening the closure of many of the 139,000 businesses that operate in this industry.

 Figures endorsed by the Association of British Wedding Businesses reveal that the industry will take a £5.6 billion hit in 2020, with 36 percent of weddings being abandoned or moved and more than half being impacted in some way.